florianjosefreheis/florianjosefreheis.github.io/_posts/2024-02-16-circleci-received-killed-signal.markdown

       7 pts/0    S+     0:00 /bin/sh
 ```

 Skimming through the output we can see that **`make`** is called with **`-j36`** via the file **`extconf.rb`**.
-It seems CircleCi machines provide 36 CPUs, as in reach for to use that will result in Ruby allowing the creation of 36 jobs.
+It seems CircleCI machines provide 36 CPUs, as in reach for to use that will result in Ruby allowing the creation of 36 jobs.
 And all of them need memory.
 This can significantly increase memory overhead, as the total memory usage can be up to 36 times of a single process in this case.

 The **`bundle install`** operation will likely run out of memory (OOM).
 Subsequently, the kernel will kill the process, resulting in the **Received "killed" signal** error.